Biscay: Demographics

-According to the 2010 INE census, Biscay has a population of 1,155,772 and its population density of 519.9 inhabitants/km2, only surpassed by the one of Madrid and Barcelona.
-In 1981 Biscay was the fifth Spanish province in population, and despite the strong demographic crisis the province has been living since the Transition it is today the ninth province in population.
+As of 2024, Biscay has a population of 1,159,368 and a population density of 522.9 inhabitants per km2, only surpassed by the ones of Madrid and Barcelona.
+In 1981 Biscay was the fifth Spanish province in population, and despite the strong demographic crisis the province has been living since the Transition it is today the 11th largest province in Spain.

+A 2021 survey found that 30.6% of the population spoke the Basque language.

 Government and foral institutions

 The government and foral institutions of Biscay, as a historical territory of the Basque Country are the Juntas Generales de Vizcaya and the Foral Diputation of Biscay.

 Juntas Generales

 The Juntas Generales of Biscay are a unicameral assembly that has normative authority in the province.
 Its members, called apoderados, are elected by universal suffrage.
 The elections are held every four years.

 After the 2015 elections, the configuration of the Juntas is the following:

 Foral Diputation

 The Foral Diputation has an executive function and regulatory authority in Biscay.
 The Foral Diputation is configured by a General Deputy, who currently is Unai Rementeria (PNV) and who is chosen by the Juntas Generales and by the rest of deputies.